cxjosh/joshcx/content/posts/adcs.md

 as you can see we have successfully managed to receive a .PFX certificate that allows us to impersonate a domain admin.

-we can now use this to open up an administrative LDAP shell using the below payload:
+we can now use this to open up an administrative LDAP certipy shell using the below payload:

 > python3 auth -pfx domain_admin.pfx -dc-ip 192.168.197.129 -ldap-shell -debug

 ![pwnd](/pwnd.png)

+and just like that we have obtained domain admin.

 ## finishing notes